This is the privacy notice of Foster & Scott Ltd. In this document, “we”, “our”, or “us” refers to Foster & Scott Ltd

 We use the following safeguards with respect to data transferred outside the European Union:

-17.2. the data protection clauses in our contracts with data processors include transfer clauses written by or approved by a supervisory authority in the European Union, specifically that in the country of The United Kingdom.
+17.2. the data protection clauses in our contracts with data processors include transfer clauses written by or approved by a supervisory authority in the European Union, specifically that in the United Kingdom

-17.3. we comply with a code of conduct approved by a supervisory authority in the European Union, specifically that in the country of United Kingdom.
+17.3. we comply with a code of conduct approved by a supervisory authority in the European Union, specifically that in the United Kingdom

 17.4. we are certified under an approved certification mechanism as provided for in the GDPR